pavisj/end2-nlp-pavithra/session-10/readme.md

 	print(random.choice(pairs))
 ```

-The prepareData function brings all the previous functions in place and returns input, output langauge pairs
+The prepareData function brings all the previous functions in place and returns input, output language pairs

 ### Using GLoVe Embedding ###